areebahussain/SPRING22_CC_110072/Project/Phase 1/ReadMe.md

--The language we selected is mini C.
+- The language we selected is mini C.
 - The language soecification for thatlanguage is given below,
    - http://compilersatkiet.22web.org/lang(2).pdf?i=2